COVID-19 in Haringey

-- However, we are still seeing moderate numbers of cases in our community, so we urge our residents to minimise all unnecessary contact with others and follow the lockdown guidance (external link).
+- However, we are still seeing cases in our community, so we urge our residents to follow the current guidance (external link).

-- Hospital admissions and deaths from COVID are also falling significantly.
+- Hospital admissions and deaths from COVID are also falling significantly and remain low.

-- So far over 31 million people in the UK have been vaccinated against COVID-19 (external link).
+- So far over 39 million people in the UK have been vaccinated against COVID-19 (external link).
 The vaccine is safe and effective and is a key tool in our fight against the pandemic.
-Getting the vaccine helps to protect yourself and others from serious COVID-19 infection.
+Getting the vaccine helps to protect yourselves and others from serious COVID-19 infection.

-- However, until we understand the full impact of the vaccine, everyone (including those vaccinated) must continue to follow the guidance on social distancing and lockdown.
+- However, until we understand the full impact of the vaccine, everyone (including those vaccinated) must continue to follow the guidance on social distancing.

-- The NHS are contacting those eligible for vaccination and have advised anyone aged over 50 without an invitation to get vaccinated to visit the NHS website to book a vaccination appointment (external link).
+- The NHS are contacting those eligible for vaccination and have advised anyone aged over 30 without an invitation to get vaccinated.
+Visit the NHS website to book a vaccination appointment (external link).

 - Please continue to follow these key behaviours to reduce the risk of catching or passing on the virus:

 - HANDS - wash your hands regularly and for 20 seconds.

 - FACE - wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet.